OSI-INC/ATD/readme.md

 https://github.com/OSI-INC/ATD

-Start the ATD process on the ATD server by navigating to the ATD directory and entering one of the following commands in the terminal.
+Start the ATD process on the ATD server by navigating to the ATD directory and entering the following command in the terminal.

-php -S localhost:3000\
-php -S 192.168.1.186:3000
+php -S localhost:3000

-Here we instruct ATD to listen for a connection from the host computer on port 3000, or to listen for a connection to IP address 192.168.186 on port 3000, on the assumption that this computer is assigned IP address 192.168.1.186.
+Here we instruct ATD to listen for a connection from the computer hosting ATD on port 3000.
+In a browser on the host machine, type "localhost:3000" for the web addres.

-In your web browser, open a socket to this server by navigating to ip:port.
-These could be "localhost:3000" for a "development" deployment of ATD, or "192.168.1.186:3000" for a "production" deployment.
 You should see the ATD main page open in your browser, inviting you to submit your client identifier and client secret.
 You can access these in your development or production settings of your app on QBO.

 Click Connect Company button, and log into your account, selecting the company you'd like to access.
 Your redirect URI will bring the web server back to the